NuggMD

 Medical Cannabis States Where Home Growing is NOT Allowed

 The following states have medical cannabis programs but do not allow patients to grow their own cannabis.
-With the exception of Connecticut and New Jersey, none of these states have legalized recreational cannabis as of Jan 2023.
+The Pennsylvania Senate has introduced a bill to allow for the cultivation of cannabis plants at home as of June 2023, but it is still in session.

 1. Arkansas